-With the start of the school year underway, curriculum night is almost here.
+With the start of the school year just around the corner, curriculum night is almost here.
 Fall is a busy time of year for parents, but attending curriculum night is something that is exponentially worthwhile: there is much to learn at this open forum, which is why educators encourage all parents to go.
 (Yes, even if your child’s older sibling had the same teacher!)

 So, what is curriculum night?